 He had carefully prepared the itinerary and the stages of their journey.
 He wished to live the real French life, not that of palaces and great restaurants, but that of small charming hotels, inns and bistros.
 They went up the Rhône Valley and remained for a few days in Burgundy to enjoy wine and Romanesque churches.
-There they joined a couple of baseball friends with whom they spent three days on a barge and navigated the so beautiful and tranquil Burgundy Canal.
+There they joined a couple of baseball friends with whom they spent three days on a barge navigating the beautiful and tranquil Burgundy Canal.
 That was more than enough time for Istomin, whose patience was put through the mill.
-He found that the barge moved so slowly that most of the time, he preferred walking on the towpath!
+He found that the barge moved so slowly that most of the time he preferred to walk on the towpath!

 Marta and Eugene Istomin made a similar journey in June 2001, this time from Barcelona where they had just inaugurated the renovated Casals Museum.
 Accompanied by Myriam “Gury” Montañez, Marta’s young niece, they drove to Paris at a leisurely pace, stopping off in Prades, Perpignan, and in all the places which had been important to them.
 It was a sweet journey, but filled with nostalgia.

 Istomin had been so upset by the election of presidents Reagan and George.
 W. Bush that he seriously considered leaving America, but unlike his friend Pierre Salinger, who came to settle in Provence and remained there until his death, he finally gave up on the idea.